This is Tip #19 of of the Save $1,000 in 30 Days Challenge.

 Time Saved: Estimated time to find same deals on Internet (incl. shopping around): 1 hr – Time it would take me to make purchase from SaleMail: 10 min = 50 min saved.

 2. Amazon.com.
 Nope, they don’t just sell books anymore, and yep, shipping is still free on many items.
-Amazon has some great deals on brand-name clothes, like this James Perse sweater vest for 66% off (if that’s your style), but my favorite apparel item there is SHOES.
+Amazon has some great deals on brand-name clothes, like a James Perse sweater vest for 66% off (if that’s your style), but my favorite apparel item there is SHOES.
 I saved $50 on a pair of Palladium flats the other week.
 They were still full-price on Amazon’s sister company, Endless.com.
 The reason Amazon can sell stuff for less is because they are now an aggregator of items on the Web – not just a vertical retailer.
 As shown by Shop It To Me, aggregators save you money AND time because they do all that sifting for you.

 Items: Everything under the sun, including apparel items.
 Great for shoes, and way cheaper than Zappos.